 I can’t express how important it is to keep hydrated when traveling.
 Keep drinking water and stay hydrated during travel and otherwise.
 This is an easy way to fight off illness and fatigue.

 Most of the hotel rooms have safe’s installed for secure storage of your important possessions.
-It’s a good place to keep your passport safe, store extra cash or spare credit cards, any jewellery you aren’t wearing and other important things you’re carrying.
+They are a good place to keep your passport safe, store extra cash, spare credit cards, any jewellery you aren’t wearing and other important things you’re carrying.

 - Take a spare bank card and credit card with you in case your cards are lost or stolen.

 - Do carry a small amount of emergency cash.
 You don’t want to be stuck somewhere new without access to your funds.